datacarpentry/sql-ecology-lesson/_episodes/00-sql-introduction.md

 ## Relational databases

-Let's look at a pre-existing database, the `portal_mammals.sqlite` file.
-Clicking on the "open file" icon and then that file will open the database.
+Let's look at a pre-existing database, the `portal_mammals.sqlite` file from the Portal Project dataset that we downloaded during [Setup](/sql-ecology-lesson/setup/).
+Clicking on the "open file" icon, then find that file and clicking on it will open the database.

 You can see the tables in the database by looking at the left hand side of the screen under Tables, where each table corresponds to one of the `csv` files